 Shindig.
 To people in western North Carolina where I live, “Shindig” is short for Shindig on the Green, which is an outdoor bluegrass music festival held on the courthouse steps in Asheville, North Carolina.
-Now in its forty-fifth year, the Shindig is a unique summer festival, drawing regional bluegrass and old-time musicians who just want to get together to pick and socialize and strut their musical stuff on stage.
+The Shindig is a unique summer festival, drawing regional bluegrass and old-time musicians who just want to get together to pick and socialize and strut their musical stuff on stage.
 For the musicians, it’s not a paid gig, just a big music party with a large audience.
 Only the house band, The Stoney Creek Boys, get paid.

 The other two fiddlers soon disbursed into the crowd, and I was left standing there with the guitarist.
 Since she knew I was a teacher, she asked me for advice on following fiddle tunes on the guitar.
-Here’s a few of the things I told her.
+Here’s what I told her.

 Backing up fiddle tunes is always a fun, yet challenging thing to do.
 Like California, western North Carolina is a musically diverse place, so the fiddlers you’re likely to find often play any number of styles and play an almost infinite number of tunes.
 The thought of carrying around a notebook with chord changes to all the possible tunes you might be called on to accompany would be a daunting task, at best.